 Time Apply during or after planting but before crop emerges.

-Caution Paraquat is a restricted-use herbicide.
+Caution Restricted use pesticide due to acute toxicity.
+For retail sale to and use only by certified applicators - not to be used by uncertified persons working under the supervision of a certified applicator.
 Do not ingest or inhale spray mist.
 Applicators must wear long-sleeve shirt and long pants, shoes plus socks, protective eyewear, chemical-resistant gloves, and a NIOSH-approved particulate respirator or approved powered air-purifying respirator.
 Do not apply preplant or preemergence to soils lacking clay minerals, such as peat, muck, pure sand, or artificial planting media.
 Paraquat can be used in the following crops (not an exhaustive list): bean (lima and snap), broccoli, cabbage, cabbage (Chinese), cantaloupe, carrot, cauliflower, collards, corn (sweet), cucumber, eggplant, garlic, lettuce, melon (musk), onion (green and dry bulb), pea, pepper, squash, tomato, turnip, watermelon.

 Site of action (both) Group 22: photosystem I electron diversion